Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 What is the best time to visit the Golden Temple to avoid queues?

-Arrive between 5:00 and 6:00 am on a weekday.
+The best time to visit the Golden Temple to avoid queues is between 5:00 and 6:00 am on a weekday.
 The darshan queue at this hour is fifteen to thirty minutes.
 The same queue is two to three hours by 10:00 am.
-On weekends and festival days, add 50โ100% to all estimates.
+On weekends and festival days, add 50 to 100% to all estimates.
 Tuesdays and Wednesdays are the lowest-volume days of the week.
 Avoid the 10:00 am to 2:00 pm window on any day.
 The Golden Temple is open 24 hours, so the pre-dawn window is always available.

 Is Wagah Border open for tourists in 2026?

-The Beating Retreat ceremony at Wagah/Attari runs daily and is open to Indian tourists with valid government-issued photo ID.
+Yes, Wagah Border is open for tourists in 2026 for the ceremony only.
+The Beating Retreat at Wagah/Attari runs daily and is open to Indian tourists with valid government-issued photo ID.
 The border crossing between India and Pakistan is currently closed to civilian traffic, following India-Pakistan tensions in 2025.
 You can attend the ceremony from the Indian-side stadium.
 You cannot cross the border or visit the Pakistani side.
 The ceremony runs; the crossing does not.

 How do I get a good seat at the Wagah Border Beating Retreat ceremony?